by Virginia King, Mystery Author @selkiemoonbooks

 The Automated Email Sequence

 We’re told that the automated sequence converts new subscribers into fans, who then go on to receive the above email types.
-Here’s advice on the timing and content of a sequence: Bryan Cohen – three free webinars, Chris Syme – free webinar, and Stephanie J. Pajonas on The Author Biz.
+Here’s advice on the timing and content of a sequence: Bryan Cohen – three free webinars, and Chris Syme – free webinar.

 Spying on Five Mystery Authors